python-openxml/python-docx/docs/dev/analysis/features/cell-merge.rst

 kept, and its width is ajusted so that it equals the combined width of the cells merged.

+As an alternative to the previously described horizontal merging protocol,
+``w:hMerge`` element can be used to identify the merged cells instead of deleting them.
+This approach is prefered as it is non destructive and thus maintains the structure of the table, which in turns allows for more user-friendly cell addressing.
+This is the approach used by the python-docx merge method.

 For merging vertically, the ``w:vMerge`` table cell property of the uppermost cell of the column is set to the value "restart" of type ``w:ST_Merge``.
 The following, lower cells included in the vertical merge